sadman017/ECode_Verifier_App/README.md

     flutter pub get

 3. **Set up Firebase:**
-   a.
-Create a new project in Firebase.
+   - Create a new project in Firebase.

-    b.
-Add Android/iOS app to the Firebase project.
+   - Add Android/iOS app to the Firebase project.

-   c.
-Download the google-services.json (for Android) or GoogleService-Info.plist (for iOS) and place it in the respective directory.
+   - Download the google-services.json (for Android) or GoogleService-Info.plist (for iOS) and place it in the respective directory.

 4. **Run the application:**
     ~~~bash